 You can lift up to 200 pounds of resistance with Tonal, which is impressive considering it’s entirely virtual weight.
 I’m no techie, so I can’t say I’m exactly sure how the pulley system on the inside of the hardware works.
 What I do know is that Tonal is a totally badass piece of workout equipment that is great for all fitness levels.

 The downside?
 Tonal is not cheap.
-It costs about $3,000 for the machine alone, but could probably catch it for less during holiday sales, like Black Friday.
+It costs about $3,500 for the machine alone, but could probably catch it for less during holiday sales, like Black Friday or with a Tonal Coupon.
 The accessories bundle costs $495 extra and comes with a yoga mat, foam roller, smart handles, smart bar, rope, and a nice workout bench.
 Luckily, Tonal has partnered with Affirm to allow customers to pay over time.

 Tonal offers white-glove delivery, so all you have to do is order and then sit back while the professional installers mount Tonal on the wall of your choosing.